-Exercise 10-15A Computing the payback period and unadjusted rate of return for the same investment opportunity
+Exercise 16-15 Computing the payback period and unadjusted rate of return for one investment opportunity

 Foy Rentals can purchase a van that costs \$60,000; it has an expected useful life of three years and no salvage value.
 Foy uses straight-line depreciation.
 Expected revenue is \$30,000 per year.
-Assume that depreciation is the only expense associated with this investment.